 Trajectory for Low Energy Existing Commercial Buildings

-The Australian Government commissioned Ernst & Young (EY) with contributions from Strategy Policy Research and ClimateWorks Australia to consider a range of policy options and held extensive stakeholder engagement in 2019.
+The Australian Government commissioned Ernst & Young (EY) with contributions from Strategy Policy Research and ClimateWorks Australia to consider a range of policy options.
+Extensive stakeholder engagement was conducted in 2019.

 The report sets out practical options that informed the COAG Energy Council’s plan for achieving its zero energy and carbon objectives.